 I was born and raised in Germany close to the French border.
 I came to Salt Lake City about 2 ½ years ago to perform a research project at Huntsman Cancer Institute as part of my MD thesis.
 I realized that cancer research is the way I want to go for my career and so I stayed longer than expected and I am now a PhD student in Population Health Sciences at the University of Utah.

 What do you currently do for a living and how did you get into this field?

-What Trail are you hiking for your upcoming Thru hike?
 Why did you choose this trail?

 What are the Top 3 pieces of gear you can’t live without?

-What skill you would like to learn that would help you on the trail?
+What skill would you like to learn that would help you on the trail?

 Name 1 person, a trail celebrity or other, who has inspired you most to get on the trail.

 It was actually a person I met while I hiked along the PCT.
 Jeff aka “Legend” attempted and completed the calendar triple crown in 2016 and is now the 5th person who has ever accomplished this.